 Do you know what a noun is?
 A noun is a person, place, thing or idea.
-Look at the longer version of this week's copywork passage under "Copywork Application" on the activity sheet (also found below).
+Look at this week's copywork passage under "Copywork Application" on the activity sheet (also found below).
 Can you find three nouns in the passage?